EliteNinjaX/unofficial-ck2-patch/README.md

-    The reason for this is if you wish to play as Rome and want your capital to not be catholic -Rome was "owned" by the Romans emperors and not the pope until 325 -can no longer give the pope Rome if you are Roman or the Byzantine Empires -HRE, Italia and the Latin Empire can now restore Rome as well.
- -The Roman Empire, Latin Empire and the Italian Empire can all use the Imperial Diadem -Any christian can use the Reichskrone.
+    The reason for this is if you wish to play as Rome and want your capital to not be catholic -Rome was "owned" by the Romans emperors and not the pope until 325 -can no longer give the pope Rome if you are Roman or the Byzantine Empires -The Roman Empire, Latin Empire and the Italian Empire can all use the Imperial Diadem -Any christian can use the Reichskrone.